Netflix to Open U.S. Production Hub in Albuquerque, Touting $1 Billion in Business Over Next 10 Years

 Netflix announced Albuquerque, N.M., as the site of a new U.S. production hub — which the company said will bring $1 billion in production money to New Mexico over the next decade and up to 1,000 production jobs per year.

 Netflix said it is in final negotiations to purchase ABQ Studios, located in Albuquerque’s Mesa Del Sol, as the base for its operations in the state.
 The deal is the company’s first purchase of a production studio complex; terms of the deal aren’t being disclosed.
-ABQ Studios is currently owned by Pacifica Ventures.
+ABQ Studios, which opened in 2007, is currently owned by Pacifica Ventures.

+The move comes after Netflix set plans for a significant expansion of its presence in Los Angeles last week, signing a lease through 2031 on a 13-story tower in Hollywood set to be completed in 2020 that is adjacent to its existing L.A. offices and production facilities at the Sunset Bronson Studios lot.

-Netflix currently produces supernatural drama “Chambers” and epic drama “Messiah” in the Albuquerque area, with both productions having provided jobs for over 700 local crew members, according to the company.
-With the move to the new facility, it expects to produce additional film and TV series at the hub and at locations around the state, including apocalypse dramedy “Daybreak.”
+In the Albuquerque area, Netflix’s current productions include supernatural drama “Chambers” and epic drama “Messiah,” with the two TV shows having provided jobs for over 700 local crew members, according to the company.
+With the acquisition of the new facility, it expects to produce additional film and TV series at the hub and at locations around the state, including apocalypse dramedy “Daybreak.”

 The state of New Mexico will provide up to $10 million in Local Economic Development Act (LEDA) funding for Netflix’s purchase of the facility and move to Albuquerque, and the city of Albuquerque will commit up to $4.5 million in local LEDA funding to the project.